daos-stack/daos/doc/overview/data_integrity.md

     - **Run Once** - Run the scrubber once then turn off.
 Useful for better control by external scripts to control the schedule.
 Will still yield after consuming "credits".
-    - **Run Once Fast** - Run the scrubber once, without yielding, then turn off.
-      Useful for better control by external scripts to control the schedule.
-Maybe want to get it done really fast and don't care about I/O at this time.
 - **Pool Scrubber Frequency** - How frequently the scrubber should run in number of seconds.
 If a scan takes longer than frequency, it would start again as soon as the previous scan completes.